 Because law enforcement authorities and prosecutors work for the government which means they have nearly unlimited money and manpower they can use to build a strong case against you—no matter how long it takes or how much it costs.

-The Betras, Kopp, and Harshman criminal defense team, which includes investigators who once worked in law enforcement and highly experienced attorneys, helps level the playing field.
+The Betras, Kopp, and Markota criminal defense team, which includes investigators who once worked in law enforcement and highly experienced attorneys, helps level the playing field.
 Our fundamental knowledge of the way in which police and prosecutors build a criminal case enables us to recognize investigatory errors, identify other suspects the police may have missed or ignored, and spot procedural mistakes or constitutional violations that can lead to dismissals and acquittals.

-In addition to working with our investigators, the attorneys at Betras, Kopp, and Harshman strive to make every defendant an essential member of the criminal defense team.
+In addition to working with our investigators, the attorneys at Betras, Kopp, and Markota strive to make every defendant an essential member of the criminal defense team.
 This combination of outstanding investigators, expert attorneys, and actively involved clients is the formula for success that has enabled us to win case after case, year after year in local, state, and federal court.

-If you are under investigation, are about to be charged, or have already been arrested, don’t delay, contact the criminal defense team that has the proven ability to protect your freedom and your rights: Betras, Kopp, and Harshman.
+If you are under investigation, are about to be charged, or have already been arrested, don’t delay, contact the criminal defense team that has the proven ability to protect your freedom and your rights: Betras, Kopp, and Markota.

 Criminal Defense FAQs